Narendran-Kamarajan/Stringinator/Documentation/NOTES.md

 I am using the pickle to store and retrieve the dictionary.
 So that even if the App goes down, data would be available on restart.

 Introduced different caching timeout from each endpoints

+I have written different test cases for each endpoints.